antonhalim/d3-bar-chart-bk-002-public/README.md

 ### Domain and Range
 * When you make a bar chart by hand, one of the first things you think about if what kind of scale to use.
 For a bar chart, a [linear scale](http://easycalculation.com/maths-dictionary/linear_scale.html) is pretty typical.
 Make a new variable, `x`, and set it equal to `d3.scale.linear();`.
 * Another thing that you might think about when drawing a bar chart by hand is how short and long you want the bars to be (the bars min length and a max length).
-In D3, this min and max will be two values in an array that is passed as an argument to the linear scale's `.range` method (remember, you called the scale `x` in the step above).
+In D3, this min and max will be two values in an array that is passed as an argument to the linear scale's `.range()` method (remember, you called the scale `x` in the step above).
 Let's make the the max height 420 pixels and the min height 0 pixels.

 ```javascript
 x.range([0, 420]);
 ```
 * One of the last things you probably think about when drawing a chart by hand is what the data's min and max values are.
 In this case, the min value is clearly 4, but lets hardcode it as 0 to allow for some election counties to have a 0% participation rate in the election.
 In the next step, we'll find the highest percentage of participation.
 * Make a new variable called `maxTurnOut`.
 This variable will be equal to the maximum value in `election`.
 Though you could easily hardcode this value as 40, it would be good practice to interate through the array to find the highest value.
-* The linear scale has a `.domain` method that accepts and array of two values, much like the `.range` method above.
+* The linear scale has a `.domain()` method that accepts and array of two values, much like the `.range` method above.
 Let's use the values 0 and maxTurnOut to set the domain.

 ```javascript
 x.domain([0, maxTurnOut]);
 ```

 ### Chart Setup
-* When drawing a chart by hand, you must select a poster board or a sheet of paper.
-This next step is kind of like that.
-It's time to choose the location of where the chart will be drawn.
+* When drawing a chart by hand, you must select a what surface to draw the chart on and this next step is kind of like that.
 In this case, select the div with the class `bar-chart`.

 ```javascript
 var chart = d3.select(".bar-chart");
 ```

 * When you draw a bar chart, you know where to find the data.
 D3, however, doesn't automatically know which data to use.
 You tell D3 to use the data `election` by binding each element in `election` to a new HTML element.
 Because bars on a chart are retangular, binding each data set to a div makes sense.
-You can tell D3 that you're going to make child divs (each representing a county) within the main chart container in two steps or one step, both seen below.
+You can tell D3 that you're going to make child divs (each representing a county) within the parent of chart in two steps or one step, both seen below.
 In either, you use on D3's [select all](https://github.com/mbostock/d3/wiki/Selections#d3_selectAll) method and pass it an argument of `div` before calling on D3's [data](https://github.com/mbostock/d3/wiki/Selections#data) method and passing it `election`.
 * For help on method chaining, see [Mike Bostock's blog](http://bost.ocks.org/mike/bar/#chaining).

 ```javascript